jimchen1551/MPCS/Computer Science/Machine learning/Probability-based learning/Joint probability distribution.md

 - the dimension of the matrix depends on the number of features and the number of values in the domains of the features
 - the sum of all elements is 1

+- ignoring the structural relationships b/w features
+- not tractable for any domain of reasonable complexity

 ## Full joint probability distribution
 - a joint probability distribution over all the features in a domain